pinelopiiiii/PinelopiTheotoki_Text_Personality_Emotion_Computing/README.md

 The adressed questions are:
 - How accurately can automated models predict personality traits and emotions from text data?
 - How related are the correlations between annotated and predicted personality traits and emotions?
-- How consistent are the correlations from annotated data with the correlations reported in established personality and emotion theories? ( last question not answered here, as it is theoretical)
+- How consistent are the correlations from annotated data with the correlations reported in established personality and emotion theories? (the last question is not answered here, as it is theoretical)

 All the code developed for this study was run on GoogleColab with a GPU type T4.